tajm9266/Face-Recognition/README.md

-There are Two python file one for generating the traing data and other for recognize the face.
+There are Two python files one for generating the training data and the other for recognizing the face.
-First you have to execute the Facerecognization_traingdata_generator.py for generate the traing data. when execute it it ask name of person for which you generate the traing data.
+First, you have to execute the Facerecognization_traingdata_generator.py to generate the training data. when executing it asks the name of the person for which you generate the training data.
-After generating the training data of several persons then execute the Facerecognization.py file for recognize the face.
+After generating the training data of several persons then execute the Facerecognization.py file to recognize the face.